Guitar Practice – A Practical Guide

 Your practice space should also be somewhere that’s clean and not cluttered.
 Don’t practice in the same room as your computer/laptop or television.
 Unless you’re using your phone as a metronome, leave it in another room.

 Get rid of temptations and distractions.
-For your practice sessions, your focus needs to be on one thing and one thing only – your guitar.
+For your sessions, your focus needs to be on one thing and one thing only – your guitar.

 As far as keeping the practice space uncluttered and clean – it will help you keep your focus on what’s important.
-It’ll also make it more pleasing to be in the practice space, making it more likely that you’ll actually do it every day.
+It’ll also make it more pleasing to be in the space, making it more likely that you’ll actually do it every day.

 Be Mindful With Repetition